antarctica/bas-style-kit-docs/site/_core/logos.md

 <div class="bsk-alert bsk-alert-solid bsk-alert-warning bsk-alert-block bsk-alert-icon">
   <header class="bsk-alert-heading">
     <h4><i class="fa fa-fw fa-exclamation-triangle bsk-alert-icon"></i>
-    The BAS Logo is a trademark of the Natural Environment Research Council and may not be used without a license</h4>
+    The BAS logo is a trademark of the Natural Environment Research Council and may not be used without a license</h4>
   </header>
   <p>BAS has a license to use its logo for its official websites and applications.
 This license
   <strong>does not cover</strong> non-BAS projects, including personal projects of BAS Staff.</p>